 About Fine Lines

-Their sound has echoes of Dylan & the Band, Mercury-era Rod Stewart, Ryan Adams and Bruce Springsteen whilst maintaining a unique quality that is singularly their own.
-Centred around the twin vocals of Boardman and Zoe Blythe, the band is perfectly complimented by the simpatico playing of musicians Gary O’Brien (piano and Hammond organ), Emily Doggett (fiddle), Alex Berry (bass) and BBC radio DJ Mark Radcliffe (drums).
+Their sound has echoes of Dylan & the Band, Gram Parsons and Bruce Springsteen whilst maintaining a unique quality that is singularly their own.
+Centred around the twin vocals of Boardman and Zoe Blythe, the band is perfectly complimented by the fine playing of musicians Gary O’Brien (piano & Hammond organ), Emily Doggett (fiddle), Chris Lee (pedal steel), Jim Broughton (bass) and BBC radio & TV presenter Mark Radcliffe (drums).

 The band’s 3rd album ‘Deadbeat Lullabies’ and accompanying single and video ‘The Island’, were released in October 2021 on Parade Recordings.
 The eleven tracks were written by the band’s songwriting partnership of Boardman and Radcliffe; David’s yearning melodies perfectly complimenting Mark’s nuanced, observational lyrics.

 Praise for Fine Lines…

 “A brilliant mix of amazing, rootsy, Americana, country goodness …I absolutely love that!”
 Matt Spracklen Absolute Radio Country

 “They play like they mean it!”
 Tom Robinson BBC 6Music

 “…powerful songs that just soar away.” **** RNR Magazine